-- 13.03 Permitted Uses (Villages)

-- 13.03 Permitted Uses (Townships)

-- 13.04 Lot Size, Residential Density and Unit Size, Mixed Use Floor Area Ratio Requirements

-- 13.05 General Development Standards
+12.01 Purpose 12.04 Lot Size, Residential Density and 12.02 Overlay Established (Townships) Unit Size, Mixed Use Floor Area 12.03 Permitted Uses (Townships) Ratio Requirements 12.05 General Development Standards

-13.01 PURPOSE (Both Townships and Villages)
+12.01 PURPOSE (Townships)

-- a) The Mixed-Use Overlay District is created pursuant to [ORC Section 519.021(C) (for Townships)/713.06 (for Villages) to further the purpose of promoting the general welfare, encouraging the efficient use of land and resources, promoting public and utility services, and encouraging innovation in the planning and building of appropriate types of retail, office, and commercial development.
-This Overlay encourages flexibility of design to promote and accommodate environmentally sensitive and efficient use of the land, thereby allowing for a unified development that: - 1) Encourages unified development projects that exhibit creative planning and design in ways that cannot be achieved through a standard zoning district yet are imaginative in architectural design and are consistent with the community's Comprehensive Plan; - 2) Preserves unique or sensitive natural resources by integrating open space within developments. - 3) Plans the appropriate amount of infrastructure, including paved surfaces and utility easements necessary for development. - 4) Reduces erosion and sedimentation by minimizing land disturbance. - 5) Provides an opportunity for an appropriate mix of uses. - 6) Enables an extensive review of design characteristics to ensure that projects are properly integrated into surroundings and are compatible with adjacent development. - 7) Assures combability between proposed land uses through appropriate development controls. - 8) Preserves the streetscape along the roadways, maintaining the character and promoting safe pedestrian movement. - 9) Enhances the welfare and economy of the community by making available a variety of employment opportunities, providers of goods and services, as well as providing a variety of housing options for the community's residents.
+- a) The Mixed-Use Overlay District is created pursuant to [ORC Section 519.021(C) (for Townships)] to further the purpose of promoting the general welfare, encouraging the efficient use of land and resources, promoting public and utility services, and encouraging innovation in the planning and building of appropriate types of retail, office, and commercial development.
+This Overlay encourages flexibility of design to promote and accommodate environmentally sensitive and efficient use of the land, thereby allowing for a unified development that: - Encourages unified development projects that exhibit creative planning and design in ways that cannot be achieved through a standard zoning district yet are imaginative in architectural design and are consistent with the community's Comprehensive Plan; - 2) Preserves unique or sensitive natural resources by integrating open space within developments. - 3) Plans the appropriate amount of infrastructure, including paved surfaces and utility easements necessary for development. - 4) Reduces erosion and sedimentation by minimizing land disturbance. - 5) Provides an opportunity for an appropriate mix of uses. - 6) Enables an extensive review of design characteristics to ensure that projects are properly integrated into surroundings and are compatible with adjacent development. - 7) Assures combability between proposed land uses through appropriate development controls. - 8) Preserves the streetscape along the roadways, maintaining the character and promoting safe pedestrian movement. - 9) Enhances the welfare and economy of the community by making available a variety of employment opportunities, providers of goods and services, as well as providing a variety of housing options for the community's residents.

-13.02 OVERLAY ESTABLISHED [Townships Only]
+12.02 OVERLAY ESTABLISHED [Townships Only]